kurianbenoy/OBM/README.md

 The tasks can be any one of the following categories: READ, WRITE, DEV, OPS, EVENT, MEETING.

+You can insert a new task into your Org file by invoking "M-x insert-org-entry" after adding the following function to your Emacs init configuration:

+    (define-skeleton insert-org-entry
+      "Prompt for task, estimate and category"
+      nil
+      '(setq task  (skeleton-read "Task: "))
+      '(setq estimate  (skeleton-read "Estimate: "))
+      '(setq category (skeleton-read "Category: "))
+      '(setq timestamp (format-time-string "%s"))
+      "** " task \n
+      ":PROPERTIES:" \n
+      ":ESTIMATED: " estimate \n
+      ":ACTUAL:" \n
+      ":OWNER: shaks" \n
+      ":ID: " category "." timestamp \n
+      ":TASKID: " category "." timestamp \n
+      ":END:")

+### When

+For each sprint, you list the tasks that you want to work under the PLAN heading in your Org file.

-For each sprint, you decide on the hours you can spend per day, and the list of tasks.
+You should also decide on the hours you can spend per day and create a work-per-day entry for each sprint in the PROPERTIES drawer as shown
+below:

+    ** October   10, 2018 - October  23, 2018 (14 days)
+       :PROPERTIES:
+       :wpd-mbuf: 2
+       :END:

+You should not clock anything in your Org file.
+All clocked timings will be in sprints/.

+### How

+You need to break the tasks and sub-tasks in detail with checkboxes and links to documentation or references.

-During the sprint, you can send PR with clocked time if you are already familiar with Emacs and Org mode.
-Otherwise, you can send your clocked times in the following format to "mbuf", and also mention the status of the task (IN_PROGRESS, DONE):
+During the sprint, you can send PR with your clocked timings.
+You need to ensure that ACTUALS in the PROPERTIES drawer get updated.
+You can add the following to your Emacs configuration:

-    CLOCK: [2018-02-21 Wed 14:45]--[2018-02-21 Wed 15:00]
+    (defun org-update-actuals ()
+      (interactive)
+      (org-entry-put (point) "ACTUAL"
+                     (format "%0.2f" (/ (org-clock-sum-current-item) 60.0))))

+    (global-set-key (kbd "C-c s c") 'org-update-actuals)

 At the end of a sprint, a retrospection meeting will be held to review the same.